Home » Educational Resources » Pre-hire Resources » Financial Considerations: Budgeting for a Nanny

 Utilize Employee Benefits and Tax Breaks

 If you plan to hire a nanny as a household employee, explore potential tax benefits and breaks that may be available.
 There may be tax credits or deductions for childcare expenses.
 Consult with a tax professional to ensure you take advantage of any applicable financial incentives.
-Kensington partners with a company called HomePay
+There is a company called HomePay that specializes in domestic payroll and how to get the best tax incentives.

 Regularly Review and Adjust